psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 The writer of this letter allows me to publish her name if necessary.
 She is one whose name would add weight to her testimony, and whose worth would be attested by high and noble witnesses.
 I could add abundance more of extracts, did space permit; but I hope enough has been said to throw light upon the real nature of the case.
 The public will their opinion both of Mr. Wilson and his assailants.
 ```

 As well as the main players in the debate, minor other communications also appeared.
-In the following example, I'm not sure where the letter from "A Lover of Trugth" can be found?
+In the following example, I'm not sure where the letter from "A Lover of Truth" can be found?

 ```{admonition} A letter of support, June 1857
 :class: dropdown